Sixth Form Press Release

 A-LEVEL RESULTS AT OXFORD SPIRES ACADEMY

-Despite a year of challenges and uncertainties for Sixth Form students nationally, Oxford Spires Academy has seen further improvements in its A level results this summer and we are delighted to report that almost all of this year’s Year 13 students have secured their first choice of university place.
+We are delighted to report that almost all of this year’s Year 13 students have secured their first choice of university place including 5 at Oxford University and others going into competitive courses such as medicine.
 Some of our students have also secured high value apprenticeships and traineeships.
-The grades received may improve even further following the appeals process, widely covered in the national press.

 Commenting on this year’s results, Principal Marianne Blake said:

-‘I am really proud of the accomplishments of all our students this year.
+“I am really proud of the accomplishments of all our students this year.
 We have a rising academic profile and remain committed to providing an inclusive Sixth Form for our local community.
-Over two thirds of our students will progress into university this year and many have been successful in securing their first choice.
+The vast majority of our students will progress into university this year and many have been successful in securing their first choice.